 This is exactly what we need to be passing on to children during this difficult time.
 There is more than enough information on how to keep children ‘busy’ during lockdown, but what do we expect them to learn from the experience as a whole?
 Can we use the extra time we currently have with them to “teach” kindness?
 Not just by example, but by communicating just how acts of kindness can help improve emotional wellbeing in themselves and others?

-With mental health awareness week changing its theme for 2020 to ‘kindness’, now is the perfect time to consider this.
+As we make World Kindness Day on Friday 13th November, now is the perfect time to consider this.
 Here are some tips on teaching your kids to be kind, to themselves and each other, during this tough time.

 Role model kindness